- Home

 How is targeted therapy different to chemotherapy?

-Targeted therapy drugs work in a different way.
-They focus on the cancer cells, while limiting damage to healthy cells.
-Many people experience fewer side effects with targeted therapy, but it can still cause various side effects.
-Sometimes these can be serious.
+Targeted therapy drugs focus on the cancer cells, while limiting damage to healthy cells.
+Many people experience fewer side effects with targeted therapy.
+Some side effects, however, can be serious.

 When is targeted therapy used?